 Candidasa in Bali is a small coastal region located on the main road to Amlapura.
 At first glance, you may dismiss this inland as just another town with only a relatively small black sand beach.

-En route to Candidasa, stop by the Besakih Temple, or the Bali Mother Temple, which has been built on the slopes of the sacred Mount Agung volcano.
-This uniquely terraced landmark, is a very important religious site for local people.
-Venture onwards to the 700 year old walled Tenganan Village which is home to the Bali Aga – the first aboriginals to settle on the island.
-Their customs are sprinkled with a touch of magic – the women weave a rare cloth, which is said to protect the wearer and plays an important role in cremation ceremonies.
+Tenganan Village, Thirtagangga Water Palace & Besaikh Temple Tour Visit Besakih Temple, or the Bali Mother Temple, which has been built on the slopes of the sacred Mount Agung volcano.
+This is an important temple for the local people and is unique in that it is terraced.
+Venture onwards to the 700 year old walled Tenganan Village, in which a community of the Bali Aga reside.
+They are the earliest aboriginal Balinese who first settled on the island.
+Their customs are sprinkled with a touch of magic, as the women weave a rare double ikat cloth, which is said to contain a special substance which protects the wearer, and plays an important role in cremation ceremonies.
 The weaving of one cloth can take up to five years.
-Venture to Tirta Gangga, or ‘Water of the Ganges’, where you can amble around a beautiful park with a huge water fountain and a rambling pond.
-Built by the Karangasem King in 1948, legend has it that the park contains a sacred spring serves as a divine bath for the Gods.
-(Half Day: Private activity & transfer as it in en route to Ubud; Duration: 3 hrs; Fitness level: Easy)
+Venture to the Tirta Gangga, or the ‘Water of the Ganges’, where you can amble around a beautiful park with a huge water fountain and a rambling pond.
+The park was built by a Karangasem King in 1948, and according to local legend, there is a sacred spring within the area which serves as a divine bath for the Gods.
+(Half Day: Private activity & transfer as it in en route Munduk to Candidasa or vice versa; Duration: 3 hrs; Fitness level: Easy)

 Despite being the same size as Bali, Lombok has managed to retain its privacy.
 If you seek authenticity, then venture to its black and white sandy beaches, lush forests, and fascinating trails through tobacco and paddy fields.

-In the late afternoon, drive to Pura Luhur Uluwatu (or Uluwatu Temple), which is regarded as one of the principles spiritual pillars of Bali.
+Sunset Visit, Uluwatu Temple With Kecak Dance Performance In the late afternoon, drive to Pura Luhur Uluwatu (or Uluwatu Temple), which is regarded as one of the principles spiritual pillars of Bali.
 The temple is renowned for its fabulous location – by the sheer drop of a steep cliff, located 70 meters above the sea.
 This is the ultimate place to witness Bali’s delightful sunsets, especially with the Indian Ocean as your backdrop!
 If you appreciate ancient culture then you may also enjoy the delicate sculptures and Balinese architecture of the temple.
 After sunset, you can witness a traditional Kecak dance performance.
 This unique show is overseen by a male choir who rhythmically intone the syllables ke-cak, while a dance troupe of 50 men dance in circles.
 This simple performance style is hauntingly profound, not least because it represents stories from the Hindu epic – the Ramayana.
 (Half Day; Private transfers; Time of the day: Evening; Travel time to activity: 1 hr; Duration: 4 hrs; Fitness level: Easy; Please note that the dance performance is a group activity.)